Itō Sukeyuki

-Marshal-Admiral Count Itō Sukeyuki (伊東 祐亨, Itō Sukeyuki; also known as Itō Yūkō) (20 May 1843 – 16 January 1914) was a Japanese career officer and admiral in the Imperial Japanese Navy in Meiji-period Japan.
+Marshal-Admiral Count Itō Sukeyuki (伊東 祐亨, Itō Sukeyuki; also known as Itō Yūkō) (9 June 1843 – 16 January 1914) was a Japanese career officer and admiral in the Imperial Japanese Navy in Meiji-period Japan.

 Biography

-Born in what is now part of Kagoshima City as the son of a samurai of the Satsuma Domain, Itō studied naval engineering and gunnery at the Kobe Naval Training Center together with Sakamoto Ryōma and Mutsu Munemitsu.
+Born in what is now part of Kagoshima City, the fourth son of a samurai of the Satsuma Domain, Itō studied English and Western learning at the domain's Kaiseijo school, gunnery under Egawa Hidetatsu, and navigation at Katsu Kaishū's Kobe Naval Training Center alongside Sakamoto Ryōma and Mutsu Munemitsu.
 He participated in the Anglo-Satsuma War as a member of the Satsuma domain's navy.
-Before the Boshin War, Itoh had already relocated to Edo and had placed his naval skills at the service of the forces striving to overthrow the Tokugawa Shogunate.
-He escaped from the burning of the Satsuma Domain residence in Edo and subsequently fought in many of the naval engagements of the Boshin War.
+Popular accounts describe him as part of a small unit that attempted to board a British warship disguised as watermelon sellers; the attempt was discovered and failed.
+Before the Boshin War, Itō had already relocated to Edo and had placed his naval skills at the service of the forces striving to overthrow the Tokugawa Shogunate.
+He escaped from the burning of the Satsuma Domain residence in Edo and fought in several of the war's naval engagements, including off Awa and in Miyako Bay.

 After the Meiji Restoration, Itō was commissioned as a lieutenant and served on the corvette Nisshin in the fledgling Imperial Japanese Navy, commanding the Nisshin from 1877.
+During the Satsuma Rebellion that same year, Itō remained with the navy rather than joining the rebellion led by Saigō Takamori.
 Promoted to captain in 1882, he served on many warships of the Imperial Japanese Navy in its pioneer days, notably the Ryūjō, Fusō, and Hiei.
 In 1885, he was placed in charge of the Yokosuka Naval Arsenal.
 The same year, he travelled to the United Kingdom, and brought the Naniwa back to Japan.

 On 15 June 1886, he was promoted to rear admiral, and made commandant of the Imperial Japanese Navy Academy.
 He was promoted to vice admiral on 12 December 1892 and made commandant of the Yokosuka Naval District.
 On 20 May 1893, he became commander-in-chief of the Readiness Fleet.